visgl/deck.gl/_posts/2017-07-23-introducing-lumagl-v4.md

 * luma.gl classes for the new WebGL2 objects (`FenceSync`, `Query`, `Sampler`, `Texture2DArray`, `Texture3D`, `TransformFeedback`).
 * New `UniformBufferLayout` helper class to make uniform buffer usage easy.
-* `Textures`, `Renderbuffers` and `Framebuffers` updated to handle all the new WebGL2 image formats, including floating point textures, and multiple rendertargets.
+* `Textures`, `Renderbuffers` and `Framebuffers` updated to handle all the new WebGL2 image formats, including floating point textures, and multiple render targets.
 * Every existing WebGL class has been overhauled and has received additional methods that expose WebGL2 functionality whenever available.

 ### New Features

-After the launch of luma.gl v3, feedback we received from some long-time WebGL programmers suggested that luma.gl had the right API surface with two big exceptions: it lacked a system for managing global WebGL state, and a solution for managing shader modules.
+`WebGL state management and shader module`: after the launch of luma.gl v3, the feedback we received from some long-time WebGL programmers suggested that luma.gl had the right API surface with two big exceptions: it lacked a system for managing global WebGL state, and a solution for managing shader modules.
 Both of these deficiencies have been addressed in luma.gl v4.

 ### WebGL Capability Management

 * Dramatically simplifies building apps that run on both WebGL1 and WebGL2, seamlessly leveraging extensions when available.
-* Helps apps to query if a WebGL feature is available on the current platform - regardless of whether it is available through WebGL2 or through a WebGL extension.
+* Helps apps to query if a WebGL feature is available on the current platform - regardless of whether it is available through WebGL2 or a WebGL1 extension.
-* When a feature can be provided either through WebGL2 or through a WebGL1 extension, luma.gl provides a single API that transparently uses the available implementation.
+* When a feature can be provided either through WebGL2 or a WebGL1 extension, luma.gl provides a single API that transparently uses the available implementation.

 ### WebGL State Management